 Mostly, if I let myself know it, I felt grateful.
 I heard this wise and caring voice inside me pointing out that if I did have to fall over, it was much better that it happened here in town where there were people around.
 Much better than on a remote cliff edge on Ouessant (a mostly unpopulated beautiful island of the coast of Brittany) where I had been few days before.
 I did indeed have a few scratches, but this little mishap was much milder that other times I had fallen.
 There were no broken bones, no blood, and people were around – even though the first guy that came along didn’t give me the support I needed right then, I am sure he was well-intentioned.

 I sat there for a while, and made space for the shock to be there .
 What a relief to know there was no need to change anything, and that everything was OK, just exactly as it was.
 Then I realised that I was hungry, and treated myself to a really nice lunch.
 Evidently today was not the day to explore this city…..
 It was time to catch the train and go home, and uncharacteristically for me, I slept most of the way home –so may be falling over wasn’t so bad after all!

-I definitely wasn’t hard on myself for this having happened, as I had in the past, and found many small moments of kindness, and tenderness towards myslef on the way back.
+I definitely wasn’t hard on myself for this having happened, as I hwould have been in the past, and I found many small moments of kindness, and tenderness towards myself on the way home.
 There is one inside me who can be hard on me sometimes – but on this little mishap I felt only self-acceptance and seld-kindness.
-Tt could have happened to anyone and thank goodness it was so minor!
+It could have happened to anyone and thank goodness it was so minor!